 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, disability access, radiographs and infection prevention and control.
+These included audits of dental care records, radiographs and infection prevention and control.
+Following the inspection the practice completed a full disability access audit .

-7 Crediton Dental Care Inspection report 25/04/2022
+7 The Dental Practice Inspection report 25/05/2022